2015 ICTA STATE DEBATE FINALS

-(continued)?
-In the Novice division, each school shall provide one (1) judge for every two (2) Public Forum teams (four debaters).
+In the Novice division, each school shall provide one (1) judge for each (1) Public Forum teams (two debaters).
 Juniors in their third year of debate or seniors in their third or fourth year of debate may judge in the Novice division.
 Every attempt will be made to place two (2) judges in each of the preliminary Novice debate rounds and three (3) judges will be placed in each of the elimination rounds.

 Novice and JV Lincoln-Douglas:

-In the Novice division, each school shall provide one (1) judge for every two (2) Lincoln-Douglas debaters.
+In the Novice division, each school shall provide one (1) judge for each (1) Lincoln-Douglas debater.
 Juniors in their third year of debate or seniors in their third or fourth year of debate may judge in the Novice division.
 Every attempt will be made to place two (2) judges in each of the preliminary Novice debate rounds and three (3) judges will be placed in each of the elimination rounds.

 Novice and JV Congress: